Izwan Mahbud: Lion City Sailors

 On 8 January 2022, Izwan joined the newly privatised Singaporean club, Lion City Sailors on a 2-year contract.
 He was used as a backed up goalkeeper behind national teammates, Hassan Sunny.
 In 2023, Izwan featured in all of the cup matches which he helped the club to win the 2023 Singapore Cup.

 Midway during the 2024–25 season, Izwan was chosen as the main choice goalkeeper replacing Zharfan Rohaizad after a couple of blunders throughout the season.
 Izwan also kept a clean sheet during the 2024–25 AFC Champions League Two fixture against Chinese club Zhejiang Professional where he pulled a couples of saves in a 2–0 win.
 During the second leg of the AFC Champions League semi-final match at the Sydney Football Stadium on 16 April 2025, Izwan put up a couple of magnificent saves thus seeing Lion City Sailors qualified to a historical 2025 AFC Champions League Two final.
 Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after conceding in the 97th minute to finish the game in a 1–2 defeat.

+Loan to Young Lions

+On 7 January 2026, Izwan joined Young Lions on loan for the remainder of the 2025–26 season.
+On his first match for Young Lions on 16 January, he received a red card in the 22' minute against Tampines Rovers.

+Izwan was released by Lion City Sailors FC on 30 May 2026 following the conclusion of his loan spell.
+He is currently without a club.

 International career

 Izwan made his international debut for Singapore in a friendly match against Chinese Taipei on 18 July 2011.

 He rose to prominence in 2011 when he started in goal for Singapore as they defeated traditional rivals Malaysia over a two-leg 2014 FIFA World Cup qualifier in the same month.

 On 16 June 2015, Izwan made 18 saves as Singapore managed keep a clean sheet against Asian giants, Japan to a 0–0 draw in Saitama during a 2018 FIFA World Cup qualifier match.

 On 12 June 2021, Izwan played managed to hold 3-time AFC Asian Cup winners, Saudi Arabia from scoring until the 83rd minute where Salem Al-Dawsari broke the deadlock.

-On 18 November 2024, Izwan returned to the starting line-up after a 3 years absence with the national team where he played in a 3–2 lost to Chinese Taipei.
+On 18 November 2024, Izwan returned to the starting line-up after a 3 years absence with the national team where he played in a 3–2 loss to Chinese Taipei.